pepyatka/pepyatka-server/README.md

 - Install redis
 - Install graphicsmagick (ensure jpeg and png flags are set)
 - Install nodejs
-- cp ./conf/envDefault.js to ./conf/envLocal.js.
-Make sure to update
+- Make sure to update secret token: cp ./conf/envDefault.js to ./conf/envLocal.js.
-  secret token
-- npm install
+- Check there are no broken tests: ./node_modules/mocha/bin/mocha (or just mocha if you have it install globally)
-- node ./server.js
+- Run server: node ./server.js

 Database
 --------